The Sitting Closer to Friends than Enemies Problem in the Circumference: Definitions and Notation

-In the case that there exists a valid drawing of a given signed graph $G$ in $\mathcal{C}$, we say that $G$ \emph{has a valid drawing} in $\mathcal{C}$.
-Otherwise, we simply say that $G$ is a signed graph without valid drawing in $\mathcal{C}$.
-The definition of a valid drawing captures the requirement that every vertex is placed closer to its friends than to its enemies in a valid drawing.
-Hence, the Sitting Closer to Friends than Enemies problem in the circumference is: \begin{definition}{\emph{(SCFE problem in the circumference)}} Given a signed graph $G$ decide whether $G$ has a valid drawing in $\mathcal{C}$. \end{definition} If, for a given signed graph $G$, the SCFE problem has a positive answer, then, we are also interested in finding a valid drawing for $G$ in $\mathcal{C}$.
-Figure \ref{fig} shows a complete signed graph without a valid drawing, a complete signed graph with a valid drawing and one valid drawing of it.
+In the case that there exists a valid distance drawing of a given signed graph $S$ in $\mathcal{C}$, we say that $S$ \emph{has a valid distance drawing} in $\mathcal{C}$.
+Otherwise, we say that $S$ is a signed graph without valid distance drawing in $\mathcal{C}$.
+The definition of a valid distance drawing captures the requirement that every vertex is placed closer to its friends than to its enemies.
+Hence, the Sitting Closer to Friends than Enemies problem in the circumference is: \begin{definition}{\emph{(SCFE problem in the circumference)}} Given a signed graph $S$ decide whether $S$ has a valid distance drawing in $\mathcal{C}$. \end{definition} If, for a given signed graph $S$, the SCFE problem has a positive answer, then, we are interested in finding a valid distance drawing for $S$ in $\mathcal{C}$.
+Figure \ref{fig} shows a complete signed graph without a valid distance drawing in $\mathcal{C}$, a complete signed graph with a valid distance drawing in $\mathcal{C}$, and a valid distance drawing of that graph in $\mathcal{C}$.